kcandost/TDI_Capstone/README.md

  * Preprocessing the transcript
  * Splitting into 12 pieces.
  * Using NRCLex on each portion to get sentiment scores This yields a 10x12=120 dimensional sentiment vector for each movie transcript.
 Using only this portion as the feature matrix, I used a randomforest to predict the scores.
+The sample set has a normal distribution of imdb [scores](https://raw.githubusercontent.com/kcandost/TDI_Capstone/master/img/score_distribution.jpg).
 ### Visualization
 I used wordcloud and matplotlib to generate the following plots for a given movie:
  * A cumulative sentiment evolution